monimiller/space-quest-league-trino/mission-3/trino-mysql/README.md

-# Running MySQL and configuring the MySQL Connector

-## Introduction
-This tutorial will cover running the MySQL connector

-## Goals
-In this tutorial, you will:
- 1. Learn how to run a CTAS (CREATE TABLE AS) statement in Trino.
- 2. Run a query against the underlying system.

-## Steps
+# Space Quest League Mission 3 Technical Achievement Challenge Instructions

 ### Running Services

 First, you want to start the services.
-Make sure that you are in the `trino-getting-started/mysql/trino-mysql` directory.
+Make sure that you are in the `space-quest-league-trino/mission-3/mysql` directory.
 Now run the following
 command:

 ```